 Cobra Kayak Care

-Cobra kayaks are made of super linear polythene which is an extremely robust material.
+Cobra kayaks are made of high density polythene (HDPE) which is an extremely robust material.
 Cobra kayaks require a low level of maintenance.

 Good practice is apply UV protection at the beginning and end of the paddling season after it is clean and dry.